Haudenosaunee men's national lacrosse team: Passport issues

-The Iroquois Confederacy began issuing their own passports in 1927 and its holders were able to travel without problem for many years.
+The Haudenosaunee Confederacy began issuing their own passports in 1927 and its holders were able to travel without problem for many years.
 However, with stricter security measures following the 9/11 terrorist attack, the European Union member states no longer recognized these passports as legal travel documents.
 While holders of these passports were still able to enter Canada, neither the United States nor Canada recognized the passports as valid travel documents.

 These passports became an issue when the Iroquois Nationals attempted to enter England for the 2010 World Lacrosse Championship held in Manchester.
 The Nationals were unable to attend and compete in the 2010 World Lacrosse Championship in England as the United Kingdom did not accept their Iroquois passports.
 The Nationals’ players were told by British officials to obtain either U.S. or Canadian passports if they wished to enter the country, as the team's 23 players were eligible to be issued passports from these countries.
 The Iroquois Nationals refused to travel with Canadian or American passports, arguing that this would be a strike against their identity.
 As a result, the Nationals were forced to forfeit their three preliminary games.
 In 2018, the Iroquois Nationals’ travel arrangements to Israel for the World Lacrosse Championship were delayed due to passport issues once again.
 However, after the intervention of the Federation of International Lacrosse and the local organizing committee, the Israeli and Canadian governments were able to resolve the issue and lift the travel restrictions.
 As a result, the Iroquois Nationals arrived just before the opening ceremonies and their first game.